oracle-livelabs/database/mds-intro/introduction/introduction.md

 # Introduction

 ## About this Workshop
 This lab will introduce you to a powerful union between MySQL Enterprise Edition and Oracle Cloud Infrastructure (OCI).
-You will learn how to create your first MySQL Database Service System in a secure OCI environment.
-You will also learn how to connect and use your MySQL Database Service System with the MySQL Shell tool.
+You will learn how to create your first MySQL HeatWave Database Service in a secure OCI environment.
+You will also learn how to connect and use your MySQL HeatWave Database Service  with the MySQL Shell tool.

 EstimatedTime: 60 minutes

 ### About this Product
-The NEW MySQL Database Service (MDS) is the only database service that is 100% developed, managed, and supported by the MySQL team.
+The NEW MySQL HeatWave Database Service is the only database service that is 100% developed, managed, and supported by the MySQL team.

-MySQL Database Service is a fully managed service, running on Oracle Cloud (Gen 2) Cloud Infrastructure.
+MySQL HeatWave Database Service is a fully managed service, running on Oracle Cloud (Gen 2) Cloud Infrastructure.
 It enables you to:

 * Instantly provision MySQL instances and connect to a production ready, pre-configured MySQL database.